tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Section 4 of [this article](https://vimandgit.com/posts/vim/beginners/neovim-and-vim-install-mac-linux-set-up-and-configure-vim.html) explain the `tabstop` and `expandtab` settings in combination

 Vim stores its settings in the `~/.vimrc` configuration file.
 Neovim stores its settings in the `~/.config/nvim/init.vim` configuration file.
 You can use your existing `.vimrc` settings with Neovim: Just add `source ~/.vimrc` to `~/.config/nvim/init.vim`.
 This tells Neovim to source your `~/.vimrc` on startup.
 There are a few Vim features that won't work in Neovim.
 These features were intentionally removed from Neovim and they are [listed here](https://neovim.io/doc/user/vim_diff.html "Vim features that are removed from Neovim").

+## Line wrapping

+A **hard wrap** inserts actual line breaks in the text at wrap points, with soft wrapping the actual text is still on the same line but looks like it's divided into several lines.

 ## The help commands